v-tach/Thesis/Thesis Outline/Outline.md

 ### Open Publication
 Open pubication will allow anyone interested to view the results over the internet without any restrictions.

+### Collaboration and tracking tools
+In computer programming version control software is used to keep track of changes to software and to allow people to collaborate on a project without interfering with each others work.
+Git, n open source program, will be used to provide version control and collaberation for this review.

 ## PRISMA Methods _(Checklist Item #)_

 ### Protocol and Registration _(# 5)_

 These reviews will use the PRISMA ( Preferred Reporting Items for Systematic Reviews and Meta-Analyses) [#PRISMA] statement and checklist as a guide.
 It will be registered in the PROSPERO [#PROSPERO] database of systematic reviews.

+At each step below where two reviewers independently make assessments and then compare their results the degree of concordance between the two reviewers will be reported.

 ### Eligibility Criteria _(# 6)_
 1. Inclusion criteria